Why Is an LLC the Best Business Structure? (5 Reasons)

 1. Personal Asset Protection

-Because it is considered a separate entity from the LLC owner, liability protection is one of the biggest advantages you will have when you form an LLC.
+Because it is considered a separate entity from the LLC owner, liability protection is one of the biggest advantages of forming an LLC.

-This means that the business itself is its own legal entity from the LLC members, so if you are sued, or something goes wrong with your company, only the assets of the company are at risk.
+This means that the business itself is its legal entity from the LLC members, so if you are sued or something goes wrong with your company, only the company's assets are at risk.

 However, this does not mean that the asset protection is useless - creditors and injured parties cannot seize personal assets such as your house or car when they chase after money owed to them by your company's business debts [2].